Pursue your Passion & Experience Law School at Penn Law

 The Penn Law Pre-College Academy is a residential program, and students will reside together in one of the University of Pennsylvania’s state-of-the-art dormitories.
 Residential counselors will reside with the students to provide mentoring and support, while also leading weekend social activities.

-Additionally, there is a commuter option available to local Philadelphia students interested in attending the program, which does not include housing and meals.
+Additionally, there is a commuter option available to local Philadelphia-area students interested in attending the program, which does not include housing and meals.

 Admissions to the Pre-College Academy is selective and based on a record of academic achievement and leadership.
 Applications are evaluated on a rolling basis and admissions decisions are made by Penn Law.

 Program Fee & Fall Savings

 The 2021 program will run from June 30 - July 23 (July 1–22 for commuter students) and tuition for the residential program, including housing and meals, is $8,599.
 There is also a commuter option for local Philadelphia students available for $5,299, which does not include housing and meals.